Roasted sweet potato

 Roasted sweet potato is a popular winter street food in East Asia and parts of Southeast Asia.

 Regions

 China, Hong Kong, and Taiwan

 In China, yellow-fleshed sweet potatoes are roasted in a large iron drum and sold as street food during winter.
 They are called kǎo-báishǔ (烤白薯; "roasted sweet potato") in northern China, wui faan syu (煨番薯) in Cantonese-speaking regions, and kǎo-dìguā (烤地瓜) in Taiwan and Northeast China, as the name of sweet potatoes themselves varies across the sinophone world.

+In 2021, Hong Kong chef Lucas Sin went viral for posting about a traditional Chinese method of roasting sweet potatoes, where the potato is first frozen before being roasted until caramelized sugars bleed through the skin.